Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – Singapore, Very Old Tree

-Once you’re done with interactive heaven at Story of the Forest, do check out Singapore, Very Old Tree: a phenomenal photography exhibition by renowned local artist, Robert Zhao.
-The 17-piece collection explores the nation’s identity as a ‘Garden City’ by shining the spotlight on some of the most iconic trees across the island.
+Once you’re done with interactive heaven at Story of the Forest, do check out Singapore, Very Old Tree: a phenomenal photography exhibition by renowned local artist Robert Zhao.
+The 17-piece collection explores the nation’s identity as a ‘Garden City’ by spotlighting some of the most iconic trees across the island.

 When: Permanent exhibit